-If you must, though, I suggest finding a few Pinterest boards specifically for freezer meals, or going to a blog that does like New Leaf Wellness.
+If you must, though, I suggest finding a few Pinterest boards specifically for freezer meals, or going to a blog that does like The Family Freezer.

 Honestly, the easiest time is as soon as you get home from grocery shopping.
 Everything is already out and you can just start prepping and putting things together.

 No matter when you decide to create your freezer meals, put it on your calendar!
 If it’s your first time doing this, I suggest you double the amount of time you think it will take.
 Just until you get a feel for how long it takes you.

 This will go back to what you decided in Step 1.
 What kind of freezer meals are you making?

 If you’re doing crockpot dump meals you’ll need good quality freezer bags, sharpies, and labels.
 (Hands-free bag holders are also tremendously helpful at this step!).

 If you’re making casseroles or complete meals then maybe you want to pick up some disposable aluminum pans or glass food storage containers.